VariantSync/VEVOS_Simulation/README.md

 (Loaded data that is not required anymore can and should be freed by invoking `Lazy::forget`.)
 As the extraction of feature model or presence condition might have failed, both types are again wrapped in an `Optional` that contains a value if extraction was successful.
 Let's assume the extraction succeeded by just invoking `orElseThrow` here.
+(However, if also partial success commits are considered, one might need a more careful procedure here.)
 ```java
         final Artefact pcs = loadPresenceConditions.run().orElseThrow();
         final IFeatureModel featureModel = loadFeatureModel.run().orElseThrow();